tock/tock/doc/courses/rustconf/capsule.md

 ```

 Finally, initialize this new capsule in the `main.rs` boot sequence.
 You'll
-want to use the `static_init!` macro to makesure it's initialized in static
+want to use the `static_init!` macro to make sure it's initialized in static
 memory. `static_init!` is already imported, and has the following signature:

 ```rust